 UTC Vision 2025 - Achieving Excellence

-As UTC develops a new strategic plan, it is an excellent time for the campus to look at our goals and the available resources then develop an implementation plan to realize our vision and achieve excellence.
-“UTC Vision 2025 – Achieving Excellence” is a process for our campus to address how we take advantage of technology to be more efficient, effective, and entrepreneurial.
+As UTC develops a new strategic plan, it is an excellent time for the campus to examine our goals and the available resources and develop an implementation plan to realize our vision and achieve excellence.
+“UTC Vision 2025 – Achieving Excellence” is a process for our campus to address how we take advantage of technology to be more efficient, effective and entrepreneurial.

-The process called “UTC Vision 2025 – Achieving Excellence" will reallocate 4-5 percent of the base budget, approximately $5-6 million.
-There will be three phases as described below.
+The process called “UTC Vision 2025 – Achieving Excellence" will reallocate 4.75 percent of the base budget, approximately $5-6 million.
+There will be three phases as described below:

 Unit/College Level Discussions and Recommendations